 For the New SchoolHendersonville, Cashiers

 While the original Dirty Dancing continues to reach a new generation, old met new with the Dirty Dancing remake that premiered on ABC in 2017 as a "three-hour filmed musical event."
 Filming took place in the mountain towns of Hendersonville, Cashiers, Saluda and Asheville.
 Kanuga, a conference, retreat and camp center in Hendersonville, served as the backdrop for a large portion of the movie.
-Notable scenes were also shot at High Hampton Resort – which is closed to undergo renovations in 2019 – in Cashiers.
+Notable scenes were also shot at High Hampton – which is closed to undergo renovations – in Cashiers.

 Just Like Mayberry